ralfthewise/ffi-rfb/README.md

 1. Functionality provided by libvncserver that is not included with this wrapper:

-    rftLogProc - ffi doesn't support varargs in callbacks.  see https://github.com/ffi/ffi/issues/161
+    **rfbLogProc** - ffi doesn't support varargs in callbacks.  see https://github.com/ffi/ffi/issues/161

-    defaultNewClientHook - I was having trouble getting ffi to match this method definition.
+    **defaultNewClientHook** - I was having trouble getting ffi to match this method definition.
 If someone can get it working, please submit a pull request.

 2. Platform support - this wrapper was built and tested on 64bit linux.  it should work on any 64bit operating system, but I haven't tested it.